mirakklys/python_for_AMC/README.md

 Also added the log file creation.
 You will need to delete it yourself, with time it is going to take some space on your computer

 Reason for adding: in past hundreds of script executions it never failed.
 However, while it was a Midterm exam, the question FOR LOOP was terminated and never raised an issue.
 This led to incomplete test (about 20% of questions were omitted), while the rest of the script went well.
 I couldn't catch the error, and couldn't reproduce it, so HAIL THE LOG.
-If you have any issues with this log, send it to me, my working email is mirakklys.gh@gmail.com
+If you have any issues like I mentioned, send the log to me along with your <b>Qs.txt</b> and <b>prcssdQs.txt</b>, my working email is mirakklys.gh@gmail.com

 # 0.3.1